 From ransomware to fileless attacks and blended malware, there are plenty of threats out there - some you'll know the names of, other's you'll never even heard of - and there's the danger is great on Windows 10, no matter how careful you are online.

-Here are the best Windows 10 antivirus of 2019
+Here are the best Windows 10 antivirus in 2021

-Get Bitdefender Antivirus Plus 2019 up to 60% off
+Get Bitdefender Antivirus Plus with up to 60% off

 Great news!
 You can currently score up to 60% off our #1 rated antivirus.
 It's a special software treat for TechRadar readers.
 It means that fantastic virus protection for your PC is now even more affordable - check out the exact pricing in your locale below, or head to Bitdefender's US site if your country isn't listed:

 Norton AntiVirus Plus just gives you coverage for one device, but if you only have a single Windows 10 PC which needs protecting from online threats, then it’s a sterling option for many good reasons.

 The core malware protection provided is among the best in the business, alongside the likes of Bitdefender, and offers a novel touch for more tech-savvy types in the form of the Norton Insight tool.
 This gauges the reputation of any given file on your system, and may help to pinpoint more obscure threats.

 Norton Antivirus Plus provides these robust defenses at an extremely minimal cost to your system resources.
 Indeed, PassMark recently ranked Norton as the best antivirus package when it comes to the impact on the host PC’s performance.